 5 Year Overseas Trained Doctor Scheme The Five Year Scheme encourages overseas trained doctors (OTDs) and Foreign Graduates of Accredited Medical Schools (FGAMS) to work in regional, rural and remote locations by allowing a reduction of moratorium time (i.e., the time they must work in a Distribution Priority Area (DPA) or District of Workforce Shortage (DWS) location).
-The Non-location specific exemption for the agreed period of their remaining moratorium time. -- -- ---

-Name Description Incentives (financial and other) time reduction increases the more rural or regional the doctor practices in.
+The time reduction increases the more rural or regional the doctor practices in.
 Doctors on the Scheme are required to complete a "return of service" of between 3-5 years in an eligible rural or remote community, in agreed locations.
-To qualify for a non-location specific exemption (i.e., time "off" their moratorium), each Five Year Scheme participant must: • complete a return of service of between three and five years in an eligible regional or remote DWS community; • obtain Fellowship of either the Royal Australian College of General Practitioners or Australian College of Rural and Remote Medicine during the return of service; and • become an Australian permanent resident (make a permanent commitment to Australia).
+To qualify for a non-location specific exemption (i.e., time "off" their Non-location specific exemption for the agreed period of their remaining moratorium time. -- -- ---

+Name Description Incentives (financial and other) moratorium), each Five Year Scheme participant must: • complete a return of service of between three and five years in an eligible regional or remote DWS community; • obtain Fellowship of either the Royal Australian College of General Practitioners (RACGP) or Australian College of Rural and Remote Medicine (ACRRM) during the return of service; and • become an Australian permanent resident (make a permanent commitment to Australia).